NC Plan Analysis · May 2026 Overview & Verdicts Detailed Analysis CircleEngage Intelligence

 3.8%

-2025 growth rate, down from 6.5% in 2024.
+most-recent annual growth rate, down from 6.5% in the prior year.
 Slowing, not reversing.
 Non-SNP broker-heavy plans grew slowest.

 −9.8pp